rs626s/hr-chatbot/README.md

 # HR Chatbot API

 ## Overview

 The HR Chatbot API is a Spring Boot–based backend service that provides authentication, conversation management, and integration with AI services.

-The system is designed to run in Docker using a multi-container architecture.
+The system is designed to run in Docker using a multi-container architecture and supports deployment both locally and on a Linux server.

 Services included:

-- Spring Boot API
+* Spring Boot API
-- PostgreSQL database
+* PostgreSQL database
-- ChromaDB (vector database)
+* ChromaDB (vector database)
-- Ollama (LLM service)
+* Ollama (LLM service)
-- Nginx (reverse proxy)
+* Nginx (reverse proxy)

 ---